And it is a hard job selling my fellow Americans on the moral superiority of personal liberty and its main ingredient, limited government.

 The capital account consists of stocks and bonds and other money instruments.

-And so it always has the balance.
+And so it always has to balance.

-And so when people say, Oh, we're buying more from them than they're buying from us, well, I tell people, look, I buy more from my grocer than he buys from me.
+And so when people say, oh, we're buying more from them than they're buying from us, well, I tell people, look, I buy more from my grocer than he buys from me.

 There are some economies that are in the doldrums and they have trade surpluses in the current account.

-And so isn't another way of looking at it, it's like that dollar bill is actually an IOU for the goods and services of the United States.
+It's like that dollar, Phil, is actually an IOU for the goods and services of the United States.

 Now, here's what we could do as Americans.